 In the 1990s President John V. Griffith led a strategic planning process that placed the College on its path to distinction as a national liberal arts institution.
 During his tenure, the College changed its curriculum, as well as building or expanding several academic buildings including:

 In 1994, it adopted the name Lyon College to honor a family that had served it with distinction for more than a half-century.
 After a renewal of the decades-old discussion of changing the name, on the grounds that "Arkansas College" was too commonplace to express its distinction, the venerable school become Lyon College.

 The College's growing regional and national reputation was exemplified by the regular recognition that came to its faculty.
 Since 1989, 14 members of the Lyon faculty have been recognized as Arkansas Professors of the Year by the Carnegie Foundation for the Advancement of Teaching and the Council for the Support and Advancement of Education.
 The College also created the state's only student-run Honor System in 1994.

-The curriculum continued to grow with the addition of new majors.
+Under President Roettger, the curriculum continued to grow with the addition of new majors.
 The 60,854-square-foot Derby Center for Science and Mathematics was completed in December 2003; the Kelley Baseball Complex opened in January 2004.

 In 2001, the College was recognized by U.S. News & World Report as one of America's "Best Liberal Arts Colleges."

 In 2009, Dr. Donald Weatherman, a former Lyon professor of political philosophy, became the 17th president of Lyon.
 That fall, Lyon launched the Lyon Education and Adventure Program (LEAP), an outdoor program that takes advantage of the College’s location in the Ozark foothills and its close proximity to rivers, lakes, caves, and other natural attractions.